February Garden Jobs for the Vegetable Garden

 Garden Jobs for March

-As February comes to a close, some of our tasks will lead us neatly into March garden jobs.
+As February comes to a close, some of our tasks will neatly lead into March garden jobs.
 We’ll continue to sow seeds in heated propagators or direct sowing under cloches, clean up overgrown strawberry beds, sow hardy veg like spinach, and plant more onion and shallot sets.

-Weeding of newly sprouted weeds begins in March too.
+Weeding of newly sprouted weeds begins in March, too.
 It’s also a great time to think about creating a pond for wildlife and establishing an asparagus bed.
 Hopefully, you are all fired up for the season ahead, and to keep you busy, here is even more seasonal inspiration for the vegetable garden:

 Leave a Reply